jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 When we cropped the movie frames to exclude the beam edges, the estimated amount of motion increased (Fig. [@fig:crop_unblur]B), consistent with successful tracking of sample motion.
-Furthermore, in the motion-corrected average we could identify significant SNR peaks (Fig. [@fig:crop_unblur]B), confirming to high sensitivity of 2DTM to the presents of high-resolution signal preserved in the images by the motion correction.
+Furthermore, in the motion-corrected average we could identify significant SNR peaks (Fig. [@fig:crop_unblur]B), confirming the high sensitivity of 2DTM to the presence of high-resolution signal preserved in the images by the motion correction.
 To streamline data processing, we implemented a function in unblur to consider only a defined central area of a movie for estimation of sample motion, while still averaging the complete movie